-Both men (one a Scottish liberal comedian; the other an American conservative syndicated columnist/author) are scarily in synch with this, and they have a point: young folks, by virtue of their youth, don’t know much.
-They certainly don’t know as much as they WILL later on, when they have more life experience.
-So why do we give youth so much credence?
+Both men (one a Scottish liberal comedian; the other an American conservative syndicated columnist/author) are bizarrely in synch on this single, inarguable fact: young folks, by virtue of their youth, simply don’t know much.
+They certainly don’t know a fraction of what they will later on, when they’ve vastly more life experience.
+So why in the world does society give youth so much credence?

 Now, compare that with Goldberg’s assessment:

 “It is a simple fact of science that nothing correlates more with ignorance and stupidity more than youth,” the National Review Online editor said in an interview.
 “We’re all born idiots, and we only get over that condition as we get less young.”
 So why all the focus on the youth vote and “millennials” in politics?
 Goldberg says young people having so much influence in a society is unhealthy.
 My view is, they’re going to run the country some day, so we should really explain why they’re so frickin’ stupid about so many things,” he said.
 “The fact that young people think socialism is better than capitalism … that’s something that conservatives have to work hard to beat out of them, either literally or figurative, as far as I’m concerned,” he joked.